Our mission is to reduce violence, and promote emotional growth, physical activity, economic opportunity, and roots culture.

 Our boombox-electronics projects are highly appealing to hard-to-reach youths.
 Building an exciting and complex project engenders pride, and sense of accomplishment.

-- Jonathan M, on probation, 15 yrs old, after a successful system test.
+"I can feel the energy flowing through my body."- Jonathan M, on probation, 15 yrs old, after a successful system test.